 Our mission is to create and present intimate and innovative theatre experiences of high artistic quality for school and family audiences.
 We believe in simple, aesthetically beautiful effects that encourage imagination and new ways of looking at things.

 Rag & Bone Puppet Theatre has toured across Canada and the U.S. since 1978.
-Founders John Nolan and Kathy MacLellan are joined by musician Russell Levia in productions of exceptional creativity and value for young audiences.
+Founders John Nolan and Kathy MacLellan are joined by musician Russell Levia and Ainsley McNeaney in productions of exceptional creativity and value for young audiences.
 Over 100 performances a year take the company to schools, libraries, children's festivals and theatres.
 Kathy has also written for many children's TV shows, including Mr. Dressup, Under the Umbrella Tree, and Theodore Tugboat.
 John appeared as Jackson on the YTV show Crazy Quilt.
 Numerous awards include an ACTRA award and a Citation of Excellence in the Art of Puppetry from UNIMA, the international puppetry association.

 Russell Levia and Ainsley McNeaney are frequent Rag & Bone collaborators.
 They bring their considerable musical expertise to our shows.

-Russell is a popular Ottawa musician who appears frequently in folk festivals, clubs, and daycare centres, has been working with Rag & Bone for 20 years.
+Russell is a popular Ottawa musician who appears frequently in folk festivals, clubs, and daycare centres.
+He has been working with Rag & Bone for 20 years.
 He plays a wide variety of instruments, from guitar and mandolin to accordion and hurdy-gurdy, and has produced four CD’s of his work.

 Ainsley, a singer-songwriter based in Montreal, has an honours degree from the University of Toronto in classical percussion performance, and has been singing and playing the piano her whole life.
 She released her first album, True Story Orchestra, a few years ago on her own record label.

 Rag & Bone's current shows include The Nightingale, A Promise is a Promise, Felicity Falls, Zoom at Sea, The Tempest, The Flying Canoe, The Wind in the Willows, The Last Polar Bears, and Owl at Home.

 • The company that's known for delightful and intelligent puppet shows for kids of all ages.—Ottawa Citizen